Florida Pet Trusts: How to Provide for Your Animals After Death

 Step 3: Pick Your Enforcer

-The enforcer makes sure everyone follows the rules.
-They can visit the animal, demand financial records, and take the trustee or caregiver to court if something goes wrong.
+This is the person Section 736.0408 lets go to court.
+The enforcer makes sure everyone follows the rules, and can visit the animal, demand financial records, and take the trustee or caregiver to court if something goes wrong.
+Keep the enforcer separate from the caregiver and trustee when you can, so oversight does not sit with the same people it is meant to check.

 Good choices for enforcer include: